rohanmaddamsetti/plasmid-scaling-laws/README.md

 ## Data analysis.

-Then run the R script "make-plasmid-metabolic-gene-scatterplot.R" to generate figures and analyses.
+Then run the R script "PCN-analysis.R" to generate figures and analyses.